redstonewhite/ComfyUI-OneShotOutputs/README.md

 ## Why?

-By default, ComfyUI caches every node's output so that re-running a prompt can skip already-computed nodes.
-This is great for iteration speed, but some intermediate outputs are enormous and only needed once.
-Holding them in cache wastes RAM/VRAM for no benefit.
+By default, ComfyUI caches every node's output during one prompt.
+If you use `--cache-ram` or `--cache-lru`, ComfyUI only clean-up cache after it finishes current prompt.
+But in large workflows, some intermediate outputs are enormous and only needed once.
+Holding them in cache wastes RAM/VRAM for no benefit, especially for unified memory devices like DGX Spark.

-With this extension, you right-click a node → toggle **"Discard Output After Use"** → and that node's output is freed as soon as all its downstream consumers have finished executing.
+With this extension, you right-click a node → toggle **"Discard Output After Use"** → and that node's output is freed **immediately** after all its downstream consumers have finished executing.

 **Trade-off**: Nodes with this toggle enabled will always re-execute on subsequent runs (since their output is never cached).
 This is the intended behavior.